oracle/content-and-experience-toolkit/sites/doc/compiler.md

 Behavioral improvements are achieved since the page will render immediately and you can therefore avoid issues such as "flash of un-styled content" or having components appear on the page in an indeterminate order - such as where the footer appears immediately and then moves down the page as the other items on the page render.

-To compile the pages within an OCE site, you will need to export the site as a template and then use the OCE Toolkit to compile the template and upload the static pages produced to the original site.
+To compile the pages within an OCM site, you will need to export the site as a template and then use the OCM Toolkit to compile the template and upload the static pages produced to the original site.
 The steps below walk you through template compilation process and then how to use this model to compile your sites.

 ## Interaction with Prerender